By Katie Bailey, MA, LPC

 · Do something fun every day.
 It doesn’t have to be a big time investment.
 Read a fun book, play a game with the family, work on a hobby, or watch a favorite TV show.

 Getting more support in self-care is as easy as reaching out to schedule an appointment.
-Lime Tree Counseling is here for you.
+Lime Tree Counseling is here for you and can provide anxiety counseling.